 Routines that compete at a Stage One Regional will qualify for the National Finals.
-All National Finals entries must qualify at a Regional event.

 The same group of performers cannot compete more than once in exactly the same division, category and age division.
 The group may compete in the exact division, category and age division with some variance to the members of the group.